Denver Health and Hospital Authority job in Denver, CO

 Department

-Denver Health & Hospital Authority (DHHA), in partnership with the University of Colorado School of Medicine, is seeking a full-time academic Pediatric Anesthesiologist to join our expanding team.
+Denver Health & Hospital Authority (DHHA), in partnership with the University of Colorado School of Medicine, is seeking a full-time academic Anesthesiologist to join our expanding team.
 DHHA is a nationally recognized Adult Level I Trauma Center and Pediatric Level II Trauma Center, providing high-quality, mission-driven care to a diverse and dynamic patient population in the Denver metropolitan area.

 Academic Mission

 The Department of Anesthesiology is proud to serve as a primary affiliate training site for the University of Colorado School of Medicine's Anesthesiology Residency Program.
-As a high-acuity clinical rotation site, Denver Health offers residents' exceptional exposure to complex operative and perioperative care, helping cultivate outstanding clinical judgment, procedural skill, and professionalism.
+As a high-acuity clinical rotation site, Denver Health offers residents exceptional exposure to complex operative and perioperative care, helping cultivate outstanding clinical judgment, procedural skill, and professionalism.

 Our educational, research, and patient-care missions are unified by a commitment to health equity and service to underserved populations-core to our identity as a leading safety-net institution.
 All attending anesthesiologists receive a University of Colorado faculty appointment commensurate with experience in clinical practice, education, and scholarly work.